mpfrush/Rprojects/README.md

 - Code for CHIS Data Visualization Exercise 4 is available in this folder, file name is CHIS.R.

+- Code for linear regression mini-project is published in Rpubs: http://rpubs.com/violetgirl/201679.

 - Code for logistic regression mini-project is published in Rpubs: http://rpubs.com/violetgirl/201662.

 - Code for k-means clustering mini-project is published in Rpubs: http://rpubs.com/violetgirl/201598.